Cosmian/cloudproof-big-data/README.md

                                        server.
 Defaults to NULL -e,--encrypt                          encrypt the supplied files and
                                        directories URI(s)
- -g,--generate-keys                    generate all the keys -k,--key <FILE>                       the path to the key file: defaults
+ -g,--generate-keys                    generate all the keys (needs a KMS access) -k,--key <FILE>                       the path to the key file: defaults
                                        to key.json
  -o,--output-dir <URI>                 the path of the output directory.